 Market Sector Update

-- The Fund reported a small negative return in the first quarter (before the effect of sales charges) and was down slightly more than EM funds overall, as measured by its benchmark index.
+- The Fund had a positive return in the first quarter (before the effect of sales charges), just below the return of its benchmark index.

-- The pace at which yields rise on U.S. Treasuries also will be a critical driver of emerging market debt and equities in the coming year.
+- We still believe any sustained increase in yields on U.S. Treasuries also will be a driver of emerging market debt and equities in the coming year.

 On Feb.
 11, 2014, Ivy Pacific Opportunities Fund was changed to Ivy Emerging Markets Equity Fund and its strategy was changed to reflect a concentration in emerging market equity securities.
 Performance prior to such time in part reflects the Ivy Pacific Opportunities Fund’s former strategy to invest primarily in Pacific region equity securities, and the Fund’s performance may have differed if the Ivy Emerging Markets Equity Fund’s current strategy had been in place.